high noon seltzer

 Shop Now

 Because High Noon tastes so much like real tequila, the lime flavor here sends your brain straight to margarita land.
-However, because a margarita is not just tequila and lime juice, it’s almost like there’s a little something missing, like ground beef and cheese on a cracker rather than a burger bun.
-Still, at the end of it all, it tastes like an actual cocktail.
-Isn’t that what we want from something like this?
+However, since a margarita is not just tequila and lime juice, it’s almost like there’s a little something missing, like ground beef and cheese on a cracker rather than a burger bun.

 black cherry vodka high noon seltzer